Home Majors Woodworking

-Woodworking Degree
+Woodworking

 Students study furniture design, cabinetmaking, wood joinery, finishing techniques, and workshop management using both traditional hand tools and modern CNC equipment.
 Graduates typically pursue careers as custom furniture makers, cabinetmakers, architectural millwork specialists, and woodworking business owners.
 Skilled woodworkers who combine traditional craftsmanship with modern technology can command premium prices for custom work.

-What Woodworking Graduates Do
+What Woodworking graduates do

 Your career will likely begin by bringing designs to life, either as a cabinetmaker or a woodworking machine operator.
 On a typical day, you might interpret blueprints to build custom kitchen cabinets, or set up and run industrial saws and sanders to produce components at scale.
 The work is tangible, requiring precision and a deep understanding of your materials.